uw-dims/dims-devguide/docs/source/deployconfigure.rst

 .. todo::

-   This section will describe how to do orchestration, or the orderly and systematic configruation of all microservice components that make up a DIMS deployment through a combination of Docker containers, virtual machines, and bare metal servers.
+   This section will describe how to do orchestration, or the orderly and systematic configuration of all microservice components that make up a DIMS deployment through a combination of Docker containers, virtual machines, and bare metal servers.
    This may involve merging Section :ref:`usingdocker` and